 Take Trenitalia or Italo's high-speed train to Salerno's train station.
 Once in Salerno, the walk from the train station to the port, Porto di Salerno, is less than 3 minutes.
 Both Travelmar and NLG run ferries between Salerno and Amalfi (40 minutes).
 Make sure to arrive on time as ferries are not particularly frequent during the day.
 Moreover, because the ride offers a panoramic view of the Amalfi coast, arriving even earlier gives you the chance to secure a seat on the top deck.
 In terms of comfort, Italian ferry services are known to be clean and prompt, and bar and toilet amenities are available on board.

-Similar to the previous option, you can swap Salerno with Naples as both cities have ports with daily ferries to the town of Amalfi.
-Salerno is a favorable option as the distance between the Naples train station and its Molo Beverello port requires a taxi, whereas in Salerno the port is a very short walk from the station.
-If the Salerno train and ferry arrangement does not work with your schedule, you may decide to look into Naples.
+Similar to the previous option, you can swap Salerno with Naples, as both cities have ports with daily ferries to the town of Amalfi.
+Salerno is a favorable option as the distance between the Naples train station and its Molo Beverello port requires a taxi, whereas, in Salerno, the port is a very short walk from the station.
+If the Salerno train and ferry arrangement do not work with your schedule, you may decide to look into Naples.

 Duration: 5.5 - 6 hours (more with stops and traffic)

 This is the least convenient way to get from Florence to Amalfi.
 Besides the fact that the approximately 340-mile ride along the A1 is long (about 5.5. hours), the tolls are expensive, and once near the Amalfi coast, driving conditions become difficult for inexperienced drivers.
 If you choose this option, it is recommended that you rent the car once outside Florence to avoid the ZTL zones (limited traffic areas) that are common across Florence's city center and where you may likely pick up a hefty fine or two.
 See this Florence city guide for more tips on navigating the city.